Kaihautū o Puni Arowai (KOPA),

 Huri noa i te whare, tēnā koutou katoa

 Allan has a wealth of leadership experience across central and local government.
-He was recently the Deputy Chief Executive of Te Manatū Waka (Ministry of Transport) where he provided leadership and advice on the performance of the transport system.
+He was recently the Deputy Chief Executive of Te Manatū Waka (Ministry of Transport) providing leadership and advice on transport system performance.

 Prior to Te Manatū Waka, Allan was Executive Director Three Waters at the Department of Internal Affairs.
-Allan led and delivered the establishment of Taumata Arowai as a crown entity with an entirely new regulatory regime.
-Key to this work was the engagement with iwi across the motu on understanding and giving effect to iwi/hapū/Māori interests in water services and regulation.
+Allan led and delivered the establishment of Taumata Arowai as a crown entity with an entirely new regulatory system.
+This included engaging with iwi nationwide on understanding and giving effect to iwi/hapū/Māori interests in water services and regulation.

 Allan has significant experience in regulation, organisational design, transformation, governance and leadership, strategic leadership, and managing stakeholder relationships within complex organisations.